Ruins (comics): Book One: "Men on Fire"

-Issue #2
+Book Two: "Women in Flight"

-Sheldon is seated on a plane next to Raven Darkhölme, who has developed dissociative identity disorder from assuming too many different identities through her shapeshifting abilities.
-Having neglected to take her prescribed pills, Darkhölme begins shapeshifting uncontrollably and dies.
+Sheldon is seated on a plane next to Raven Darkhölme, who has developed dissociative identity disorder from assuming too many different identities through her shape-shifting abilities.
+Having neglected to take her prescribed pills, Raven begins shape-shifting uncontrollably and dies of an aneurysm.
 When the plane lands, government agents take her body away while a protest against President X's government is underway.
 An agent bumps into a hippie named Max Eisenhardt, damaging a magnetic dampening device that he carries to nullify his powers, which causes all metal objects nearby to attach to him, killing him and several others and inflicting massive damage to the airport and plane.

 Later, Sheldon visits a special prison in Texas run by Wilson Fisk which houses many mutants.
-Scott Summers was blinded in order to control his eye beams, Kitty Pryde died after attempting to phase through the bars of her cell only to become stuck, Kurt Wagner is self-cannibalizing, and Pietro Maximoff has had his limbs amputated to prevent him from using his superhuman speed.
+Scott Summers was blinded in order to control his optic beams, Kitty Pryde died after attempting to phase through the bars of her cell only to become stuck, Kurt Wagner is self-cannibalizing his own tail, and Pietro Maximoff has had his limbs amputated to prevent him from using his superhuman speed.
 Fisk informs Sheldon that the only reason he was allowed to see the prison is because President X knows he is dying and wants to grant a dying man his wish.

-Sheldon visits a carnival where Johnny Blaze performs and commits suicide by setting his face on fire.
-Sheldon interviews Ben Grimm, who describes the deaths of the Fantastic Four and Victor von Doom when their spaceship flew through a cloud of cosmic radiation: Grimm had refused to pilot the ship due to safety concerns, so Reed Richards hired von Doom instead.
+Sheldon visits a carnival where St. John Blaze performs and commits suicide by setting his face on fire.
+Sheldon interviews Ben Grimm, who describes the deaths of Reed Richards, Susan and Johnny Storm, and Victor von Doom when their spaceship flew through a cloud of cosmic radiation; Ben had refused to pilot the ship due to safety concerns, so Reed hired Victor instead.
 Sheldon decides to begin writing his book, which he will title Marvels.
-However, he discovers that he has run out of the medication he has been taking; he has been infected with a virus passed on to him by his former Daily Bugle co-worker Peter Parker, caused by an irradiated spider that Parker experimented on that resulted in an infectious rash developing over his entire body.
-The virus kills Sheldon, and he is ignored by passerby as his notes scatter in the wind.
+However, he discovers that he has run out of the medication he has been taking; he has been infected with a virus passed on to him by his former Daily Bugle co-worker Peter Parker, caused by a radioactive spider that Peter experimented on that resulted in an infectious rash developing over his entire body.
+The virus kills Sheldon, and he is ignored by passersby as his notes scatter in the wind.

+Characters

+Throughout the story, there are breaks within scenes that briefly describe the lives of other would-be Marvels.
+Beaubier twins Jeanne-Marie and Jean-Paul are homeless and fused together by their elbows; Jeanne-Marie is unaware that her brother is dead.